zcoan3/landing-page/README.md

 # landing-page
-Landing Page for The Odin Project
+My landing page for The Odin Project.